retail employee learning and training

 What kinds of training does a retail employee need?
 Well.
 It's easier to say what a retail employee doesn't need.
 But that's probably not why you've clicked on this blog post.

 Let's go back to the training must-haves for a retail employee.
-They are, for example, customer service training, retail sales training, and retail safety training.
+For example, customer service training, retail sales training, and retail safety training.
 Another question to answer is whether these types of training should be in-store training or online retail training.
 Maybe both.

 The bottom line is that retail staff training is essential for the business to succeed.
-But also, for the retention of employees too.
+But also, for the retention of employees.

 So, where do you begin, when you want to create retail training programs?
 We've got your back with these 4 steps to create the best training programs for retail employees.